sashank/ml-sec/README.md

 1. **PyFlux Replacement**: The original `pyflux` package is incompatible with Python 3.14+.
 The ARIMA forecasting examples (Chapter 3) have been updated to use a custom implementation with scikit-learn's LinearRegression and time series feature engineering.

+2. **TensorFlow/Keras Replacement**: TensorFlow and Keras are not yet compatible with Python 3.14+.
+The LSTM anomaly detection examples (Chapter 3) have been updated to use scikit-learn's MLPRegressor as an alternative neural network implementation.

-2. **Pandas API Changes**: Removed deprecated `infer_datetime_format` parameter from CSV reading operations.
+3. **Pandas API Changes**: Removed deprecated `infer_datetime_format` parameter from CSV reading operations and replaced deprecated `as_matrix()` with `values` property.

-3. **Package Versions**: All packages have been updated to their latest stable versions for better performance and security.
+4. **Package Versions**: All packages have been updated to their latest stable versions for better performance and security.

-4. **Installation**: Use `pip install -r requirements.txt` to install compatible versions, or install individual packages using the latest versions listed above.
+5. **Installation**: Use `pip install -r requirements.txt` to install compatible versions, or install individual packages using the latest versions listed above.

 ## Updated Examples and Compatibility Fixes